sonika-shah/sonika-shah/README.md

 Link to some of my latest <a href="#">projects.</a>

 - 🔭 I’m currently working on building website for institutional use
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React.
-- 🤔 I’m looking for help with Devops
+- 🤔 I’m looking for help with Backend Technologies.
-- 📫 How to reach me: <a href="#">sonika-shah</a>
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/sonika-shah-215606180">sonika-shah</a>
 - 😄 Pronouns: she/her

 <br><br>